RobinWijnant/my-home/README.md

 A python 3 script running on Raspberry Pi 4 that exposes handlers for Blynk.

+## Features

+- roller blind doing an up/downwards motion based on:
+  - a fixed position
+  - a fixed time
+  - sunrise & sunset

 ## Getting started

 The following pip packages are required: